A Skilled Zoloft® Lawsuit Attorney Can Help You Hold the Manufacturer Responsible

 - Cleft lip or palate

-While SSRI use during pregnancy can cause serious risks, research has shown that taking the drug up to a month before conception can also cause defects.
+While SSRI use during pregnancy can cause catastrophic risks, research has shown that taking the drug up to a month before conception can also cause defects.

 Zoloft® Lawsuit Settlements